joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

 ## Report
 *Report-mode for the plugin.
-Is used after mutation testing has been conducted in order to generate a result-report.
+Is used to generate a result-report at any given moment (before, after or during mutation testing execution).
 Can also be used to generate specific result that helps a user improve test cases among other.*

 - --compile-db : Retrieve compilation parameters from a specific compilation-database.
 This can be used if the projects contains specific compilation-databases for ex. compilation targets or environments.